Fokko/steaming_hots/README.md

 # steaming_hots

-repo to demonstrate streaming game imbalance
+Repo to demonstrate streaming game imbalance

+To run and test your application use SBT invoke: 'sbt run'